tableau/hyper-api-samples/README.md

 <img src="https://cdns.tblsft.com/sites/default/files/blog/hyper_logo_1.jpg" width="100" height="100">

-# Hyper API Code Examples
+# Hyper API Samples
 [![Tableau Supported](https://img.shields.io/badge/Support%20Level-Tableau%20Supported-53bd92.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

-This repo is the home of the Hyper API example code.
-All of the examples are available for each language supported by the Hyper API: Python, Java, C++, and C#/.Net (.NET Standard 2.0).
+This repo is the home of the Hyper API sample code.
+All of the samples are available for each language supported by the Hyper API: Python, Java, C++, and C#/.Net (.NET Standard 2.0).

 If you are looking to learn more about the Hyper API, please check out the [official documentation](https://help.tableau.com/current/api/hyper_api/en-us/index.html).